a-r-r-o-w/finetrainers/README.md

 </div>

-Note that the memory consumption in the table is reported with the memory optimizations (as discussed in [docs/training/optimizations](./docs/training/optimization.md)) enabled.
+Note that the memory consumption in the table is reported with most of the options, discussed in [docs/training/optimizations](./docs/training/optimization.md), enabled.

 If you would like to use a custom dataset, refer to the dataset preparation guide [here](./docs/dataset/README.md).

+## Notes

+* The example training commands have the below thoughts in mind to prioritize memory-optimized runs:
+  * don't contain any arguments to enable validation inference.
+  * gradient checkpointing and gradient accumulation enabled.
+  * precompuation enabled.

+## Acknowledgements

+* `finetrainers` builds on top of a body of great open-source libraries: `transformers`, `accelerate`, `peft`, `diffusers`, `bitsandbytes`, `torchao`, `deepspeed` -- to name a few.
+* Some of design choices were inspired by [`SimpleTuner`](https://github.com/bghira/SimpleTuner).